istathar/java-gnome/HACKING.markdown

 [java-gnome](http://java-gnome.sourceforge.net/),
 opening GTK and GNOME to Java programmers!

-_Last modified 22 Mar 11_
+_Last modified 22 Feb 13_

 <!--

-  Copyright © 2006-2011 Operational Dynamics Consulting, Pty Ltd and Others
+  Copyright © 2006-2013 Operational Dynamics Consulting, Pty Ltd and Others

   As project documentation, this file forms an integral part of the source code of the library it accompanies, and thus is made available to you by its